KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 As with the IMDB dataset, the argument num_words=10000 restricts the data to the 10,000 most frequently occurring words found in the data.

+#### 3.5.2 Preparing the data

+To vectorize the labels, there are two possibilities: you can cast the label list as an integer tensor, or you can use one-hot encoding.

+One-hot encoding is a widely used format for categorical data, also called categorical encoding